smithp1992/react-starter-kit/README.md

 # React Starter Kit
-This application is the bare minimum for creating a React web application.
+This application has the bare minimum for creating a React with Redux web application.
 **What it uses:**
 - **React:** Includes React, React-Dom and Prop-Types
 - **Redux:** All tools needed to create redux components as well as redux-thunk middleware for synchronous actions and